textnow/gohsm/README.md

 Transitions represent different ways to get from one state to another.
 The default transition is a direct transition, which simply goes from the origin state to the destination state.
 If more complex logic is required, a conditional transition can be used.
 Conditional transitions will invoke a method supplied during initialization to determine which state to transition to.

 This library does not currently implement guard conditions on transitions.

+## How To Use

+1. Define the set of events that will be processed.
+2. Define all of the states that are possible.
+Start with the leaf states, then work upwards to the top state, as this will ensure you can always supply the state into its parents constructor.
+3. Define the state transitions once all of the states have been declared (and group the transitions by the starting state).
+This will make it much easier to reason about transitions that are occurring.
+4. Create the state machine engine, and then begin processing events.